ilyaigpetrov/report-graph-traversal-c-vs-java/Report/Node.js vs ASP.NET for Backend Programming.md

 Now, the question is whether these conventions are good and apt for your tasks, will they make you happy with your task so you don't have to configure everything from scratch.

 Conclusion:
-- ASP.NET exerts many conventions with which everything works out of the box, but tailoring code for your needs requires much configuration.
+- ASP.NET MVC exerts many conventions with which everything works out of the box, but tailoring code for your needs requires more configuration.
-- ASP.NET offers many abstractions which may be great for large applications but seem bloated for simple tasks.
+- ASP.NET MVC offers many abstractions which may be great for large applications but seem bloated for simple tasks.
 Also programmer looses sense of control when everything is automated behind abstractions.
-- Node.js imposes very few conventions but offers great flexibility.
+- Node.js and ASP.NET 5 impose very few conventions but offer great flexibility.

 ### Simplicity